january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 ### Remediation

-After I remediated all major threats (high and medium severity), the SCC displayed the following findings:
+I remediated all major threats, i.e. findings with high and medium severity.
+Afterwards, the SCC displayed the following findings:

 #### By category